FenixAlliance/ABS.Docs/README.md

 # Welcome to the Alliance Business Suite Documentation!

-The Alliance Business Suite is being built to aughment businesses across industries all over the world through a low-code, and fully customizable business development platform.
+The Alliance Business Suite is being built to augment businesses across industries all over the world through a low-code, and fully customizable business development platform.

 At a very high level, the Alliance Business Suite is a set of powerful, extensible, multi-tenant applications built to enable businesses to jumpstart their digitalization process through the acceleration of several core aspects of any given business.